bonfus/undi/docs/index.rst

 Installalation
 --------------
-UNDI requires both NumPy and QuTip_.
+UNDI requires NumPy, QuTip_ and Mendelev_ Python packages.
 At the moment you can install the first version using

 ::